mne-tools/mne-cpp/applications/mne_plugin_creator/README.md

 Modifying the details of the generated projects is as simple as modifying the template files.

 To extend `mne_plugin_creator`, you will need to start by writing a new parser class to collect information from the user.
 Subclass `IInputParser` and it's abstract methods.
-It has a number of utility function for performing common tasks like displaying options and validating input. `MNEScanInputParser` can serve as a reference.
+It has a number of utility functions for performing common tasks like displaying options and validating input. `MNEScanInputParser` can serve as a reference.
 Once you've created your parser, add it to `AppInputParser`'s `parseUserInput` method.

 Next you need to write an `IPluginCreator` subclass and implement its abstract methods to specify where the templates are and where to copy them to, as well as how Qt's .pro files need to be adjusted.
-Optionally, you can override the default implementation of the testframe creation method to provide a more detailed test frame boilerplate. `MNEScanPluginCreator` may be a valuable reference.
+Optionally, you can override the default implementation of the testframe creation method to provide more detailed test frame boilerplate. `MNEScanPluginCreator` may be a valuable reference.

 ## Future Work